The most heartwarming place in India where people love to laugh and live to eat!

-The city of mustard fields and narrow lanes, stuffed kulcha and bhangra, Amritsar is every bit vibrant and fun.
-The warmth of Punjabi culture and the goodness of natives of Punjab stays in your memory for long.
-You will ask someone for directions, they will drop you to the place, such is the vibe of the city.
-People of Punjab are patriotic and brave.
-Fought against Mughals, Pathans, and Britishers, even today the maximum number of soldiers in the Indian Army is from Amritsar.
+The city of Punjab where you can find the mustard fields and narrow lanes, stuffed kulchas and bhangra; Amritsar is rightly known for being every bit vibrant and fun.
+The warmth of Punjabi culture and the goodness of natives stay in your memory for a long time.
+You will ask someone for directions, they will drop you to the place, such is the culture of the city.
+Also known for patriotism and bravery, the people of Amritsar have fought against Mughals, Pathans, and Britishers.
+Even today the maximum number of soldiers in the Indian Army are from Amritsar.

 The essence of the city is not only found in its Gurdwaras and Temples but also in museums and gardens.
 A place rich in culture and traditions contributes to folk dances and festivals.
-Bhangra, Gidda and folk songs of Punjab are sure to make you groove with the melodies.
+Bhangra, Gidda, and folk songs of Punjab are sure to make you groove with the melodies.
 The bustling markets of Amritsar are a delight for shopaholics and the lip-smacking cuisines satiate the taste buds of foodies.
-The colors of Phulkari fill the thronging streets and the humor in folks bring broad smiles even to the strangers.
-Overall, I see Amritsar as a complete package.
-If you are still thinking about planning your trip to the city where the nectar flows, my suggestion is to pack your bags right away.
+The colors of Phulkari fill the thronging streets and the humor of folks bring broad smiles even to the strangers.

 Places to visit in Amritsar

-Durgiana Mandir.
-Built in 1921, the temple of Hindu Goddess Durga is a replica of GoldenTemple when it comes to architecture, hence, making them look alike.
+Built-in 1921, the temple of Hindu Goddess Durga is a replica of GoldenTemple when it comes to architecture, hence, making them look alike.
 Only the religion is distinct, however, the vibe is just the same.
 The temple has exquisitely carved gates made in pure silver due to which it is famous as Silver Temple.
-The main shrine as in Golden temple rises amidst the pool.
+The main shrine as in the Golden temple rises amidst the pool.
 It is also known as Laxmi Narayan temple as the major section depicts the images of Goddess Laxmi and Lord Vishnu.